-- A new division of Pediatric Care Coordination encompassing our existing family serving programs out of pediatric health settings, including Help Me Grow's developmental screening, outreach, referral, and navigation and the DULCE's model health, resource, and legal supports - A strategic parent partnership program focused on supporting Black mothers and birthing people and on investing in community-based strategies to disrupt inequities and disparities in birth outcomes - A strategic planning process with our Neighborhoods Ready for School (NRFS) grantees in partnership with a local, BIPOC, woman-owned firm - The 2023 Fatherhood Summit coordinated by our Fatherhood Initiative and supported by a philanthropic investment of \$240,000
+- A new division of Pediatric Care Coordination encompassing our existing family serving programs out of pediatric health settings, including Help Me Grow's developmental screening, outreach, referral, and navigation and the DULCE's model health, resource, and legal supports. - A strategic parent partnership program focused on supporting Black mothers and birthing people and on investing in community-based strategies to disrupt inequities and disparities in birth outcomes with a focus on lactation supports for Black birthing people.